dagger/dagger/docs/current/guides/757394-use-services.md

 ### Expose host services to containers

-Starting with Dagger v0.8.8, you can bind client containers to the host.
+Starting with Dagger v0.8.8, you can bind containers to host services.
 This enables client containers in Dagger pipelines to communicate with services running on the host.

 :::note
 This implies that a service is already listening on a port on the host, out-of-band of Dagger.
 :::

 Here's an example of how a container running in a Dagger pipeline can access a service on the host.
 In this example, a container in a Dagger pipeline queries a MariaDB database service running on the host.
 Before running the pipeline, use the following command to start a MariaDB database service on the host:

 ```shell
 docker run --rm --detach -p 3306:3306 --name my-mariadb --env MARIADB_ROOT_PASSWORD=secret  mariadb:10.11.2